Bug #10885

 Can one of you capture a debug log from the legacy version showing it talking to the radio so I can see?
 The log from -next shows it totally not getting a response from the radio which is both odd and not very helpful/actionable.

-Updated by Benjamin Young about 1 month ago
+Updated by Benjamin Young 10 months ago

 Woops sorry for the delay, I forgot to watch this issue.
 I was going to try and debug the issue locally this weekend.
 I will capture a trace from the windows legacy version and attach it.